Airborne Virus Transmission: Increased Spreading Due to Formation of Hollow Particles: Results and Discussion

-In summary, the droplet traveling distance and virus infectivity react oppositely to changing environmental conditions.
+In summary, the droplet traveling distance and the infectivity of MHV react oppositely to changing environmental conditions.
 Thus, the increased transmission risk due to farther-spreading droplets might be counterbalanced by the decreased infectivity of the contained virus.
 A noteworthy exception is the increase of the ambient temperature from 20~°C to 30~°C, for which both the traveling distance and the infectivity increases, thus, posing a high virus transmission risk.

-As discussed in relation to Fig.~\ref{wells}, smaller droplets suspend longer and travel farther than larger droplets.
-But not only the traveling distance but also the number of viral copies in a droplet depends on the droplet size and affects, thus, the transmission risk \cite{Wang_virus}.
-Figures~\ref{infect}c) and~d) depict the traveling distances and virus loads (number of virus copies) of droplets for different ambients and initial droplet sizes.
-The plotted virus load stems from the size-dependent virus load equation by Wang et al.~\cite{Wang_virus}, the maximum virus load of an infected person of $2.35\times 10^9$ copies per ml from Wolfel et al.~\cite{Wolfel}.
+The risk of transmission of SARS-CoV-2 is influenced by both the distance traveled and the number of viral copies present in a droplet, which are determined by their sizes.
+Figures~\ref{infect}c) and~d) depict the traveling distances and loads (number of virus copies) of SARS-CoV-2 of droplets for different ambients and initial droplet sizes.
+The plotted virus load stems from the size-dependent SARS-CoV-2 load equation by Wang et al.~\cite{Wang_virus}, the maximum virus load of an infected person of $2.35\times 10^9$ copies per ml from Wolfel et al.~\cite{Wolfel}.
 Assuming a constant viral copy density in saliva, the virus load of a droplet increases cubically with its size; a 200~µm droplet can carry about 3000 viral copies, and a 50~µm droplet only about 48.

 According to Figs.~\ref{infect}c) and~d), the droplet size has opposite effects on the traveling distance and the virus load.
-Droplets of 200~µm contain the most viruses but travel only 1.5~m, whereas droplets of 50~µm might travel up to 180~m but contain hardly any virus; both diminishes the transmission risk.
+Droplets of 200~µm contain the most viruses but travel only 1.5~m, whereas droplets of 50~µm might travel up to 180~m but contain hardly any virus; both diminishes the transmission risk of SARS-CoV-2.